Thermalization in open many-body systems and KMS detailed balance: Exactly detailed balanced Lindbladian

-\subsection{Proof of Thm.~\ref{thm:dbLindlbadian}: $\widehat{\lind}^{DB} $ is exactly detailed balanced and CP}
+\subsection{Proof of Thm.~\ref{thm:dbLindlbadian}: $\widehat{\lind}^{DB*} $ is exactly detailed balanced and CP}

+\ms { For ease of notation, in this section we drop the star from $\lind^{DB*}$, the jump operators and the Lamb-shift Hamiltonian.

-First, it should be noticed that the coefficients chosen in Eq.~\eqref{eq:DBcoeffCP} are detailed balance by construction.
-Indeed, the second property in Eq.~\eqref{eq:DBdefinition} is automatically satisfied, whereas the first condition can be proven by direct calculation:
+We begin by proving KMS detailed balance for the coefficients in Eq.~\eqref{eq:DBcoeffCP}.
+This holds by construction.} Indeed, the second property in Eq.~\eqref{eq:DBdefinition} is automatically satisfied, whereas the first condition can be proven by direct calculation:

 where, once again, we used the property in Eq.~\eqref{eq:corrKMS} together with the definition of ${\widehat{g}}_{k\lambda}\norbra{\omega }$.
 Then, it remains to prove that these coefficients induce a CP evolution.
 Once again, for the part in $\tilde{S}_{kl}^{\omega,\tilde{\omega}}$ it is sufficient to prove that the Lamb Shift Hamiltonian: